idris-hackers/idris-mode/readme.markdown

 ## Integration with other Emacs packages

 ### Evil mode support (Vim compatability)
 There is emulation for idris-vim commands in idris-mode.
-To enable this support please install the `evil` and `evil-leader` packages from MELPA (or your favorite source of packages).
+To enable this support please install the `evil` and `evil-leader` packages from MELPA (or your favorite source of packages) and then add `(idris-define-evil-keys)` to `init.el`.

 The following commands are supported (taken from idris-vim):